RSCPlus/rscplus/README.md

 *::[skillname]* - Tells skill level and xp in chat

+*::next_[skillname]* - Tells how much xp needed until next level in chat

 *::total* - Shows total level and total xp in chat

+*::fatigue* - Shows the fatigue percentage accurately in chat

 *::screenshot* - Take screenshot (Saved in the screenshots directory)